rprend/blog-ssr/src/content/posts/trotskyVsTheBackscratchers.md

 slug: "trotsky-vs-the-backscratchers"
 ---

-There's a parable that I like, of the old college friend:
+There's a story that I like, about an old friend:

 "I stayed on Dave's couch, but he kicked me out.
 I was like Trotsky to him"